Stieneee/simple-zstd/README.md

 }

 async function copyFile() {
-  const i = new SimpleZSTD(poolOptions, dictionary); // poolOptions set options for the compressions and decompressiong porcess pools. dictionary is optional and set for both pools.
+  const i = new SimpleZSTD(poolOptions, dictionary); // poolOptions set options for the compressions and decompressing process pools. dictionary is optional and set for both pools.

   const c = await i.compress(3); // this will pull a instance from the queue const d = await i.decompress();